an adventure in waiting

 As a community, students and staff share daily meals that not only provide nutrition but also allow time for conversations and relationships to thrive.
-Students are taught and engaged explicitly in the seven School values; Humility, Honesty, Respect, Responsibility, Integrity, Compassion and Excellence.
+Students are taught and engaged explicitly in the eight School values; Humility, Honesty, Respect, Responsibility, Integrity, Compassion, Excellence and Gratitude.

 Through Biblical Studies lessons and Chapel, we aim to develop students who understand the Christian faith and seek to live out its message in practical ways, full of compassion for humanity.

 We work closely with students and families to build successful partnerships.
 Our community is defined by the quality of our relationships and families thrive as members of the School community.
 The Tudor Rose Auxiliary, an informal group of family and friends, organises a wonderful mix of community events over the course of the year, an ideal opportunity for making and consolidating friendships.
 Some of the events we enjoy are Billy Cart Derby Day, the annual Bonfire and Kite Flying event, the Foundation Dinner, a Trivia Night, Mother’s and Father’s Day dinners.

 The wellbeing of each student is paramount at Tudor House.
 Each member of staff is carefully selected for their experience and devotion to helping students reach their full potential as they grow as lifelong learners.

 Students belong to Colour Houses: Red, White or Blue, for the duration of their time at Tudor House.
 Colour Families are smaller groups formed from each Colour House.
 These families are vertically grouped and designed to foster the essential development of peer-support networks within the School.

 Each Colour House has a Housemaster who provides pastoral support and encouragement.